StormPetrel1/3D-Vector-Graphics-Demo/README.md

 # 3D Vector Graphics Demo

-A Love2D demo of an OpenGL shader using a custom algorithm.
-Uses vector math such as cross product and dot product to create the 3D projection.
+A demo of an OpenGL shader using a custom 3D rendering algorithm.
+Uses vector math such as cross product and dot product to create the projection.

 Recommended way to view is by downloading Love2D v11.5 and dragging the source folder onto love.exe.
 For instructions on building the demo from its source, see the [Love2D documentation](https://love2d.org/wiki/Game_Distribution).